WillGibson/ruby-rspec-tdd-starter/README.md

 ## Requirements

-* IDE + "working together" plugin to be decided
+* IDE + "working together" plugin to be decided on a per retreat basis
 * Ruby 3.x

 ## Installation